jrmoulton/interpreter-rs/README.md

 ## What is Interpreter-rs

 This project is an interpreter for an expression heavy dynamically typed language with rust-like syntax.
-Its purpose is to teach me how to build an interpreter
+Its purpose is to teach the building of an interpreter

 ## What is supported

-There is a lexer and a parser that are 'finished'.
-This support much of what a typical language would consist of although it does currently lack loops.
+There is a lexer and a parser that are _finished_.
+This supports much of what a typical language would consist of although it does currently lack loops.
 The parser produces and AST that is ready to be interpreted.
 This does include support for proper parsing of operator precedence using a recursive descent parser

 ## What still needs to be implemented